 pfSense® software version 2.3.5 is now available for upgrades!

-As we have promised, will will continue to deliver security and stability fixes to the pfSense 2.3.x line even after we have released pfSense 2.4.0, since i386 and NanoBSD were deprecated in pfSense 2.4.0.
+As we have promised, we will continue to deliver security and stability fixes to the pfSense 2.3.x line even after we have released pfSense 2.4.0, since i386 and NanoBSD were deprecated in pfSense 2.4.0.
 These updates will continue for a minimum of one year after the pfSense 2.4.0 release date, which means they will continue through at least October 2018.

 At this time, pfSense 2.3.x is a Security and Errata maintenance branch only. pfSense 2.4.x is the primary stable supported branch.
 If the firewall hardware is capable of running pfSense 2.4.x, consider upgrading to that release instead.